 Welcome to the St. Patrick's Parade Website

 The parade will step off at noon on Elm Street in Manchester, RAIN OR SHINE, and proceed from Salmon to Central Street.

 2015 Grand Marshal

 The St. Patrick’s Parade committee has announced that John “Jack” O’Connor has been named Grand Marshal of the 20th annual Manchester St. Patrick’s Parade, which will be held on Sunday, March 29th.
 Each year, the parade names a Grand Marshal who is of Irish heritage and Catholic faith, who has contributed to the betterment of the greater Manchester area.

-John "Jack" O'Connor was born and raised in Fitchburg, MA.
-He attended St. Bernard’s High School (Fitchburg) and was the Vice President of the Senior Class and the recipient of the prestigious “All Bernardian Award” in June 1953.
+The son of John and Katherine (Sheehan), Jack was born and raised in Fitchburg, MA.
+He attended St. Bernard's High School (Fitchburg) and was the Vice President of the Senior Class and the recipient of the prestigious "All Bernardian Award" in June 1953.